Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/learn/bossroom/bossroom-actions.md

 <ImageSwitcher
 lightImageSrc="/img/sequence_diagrams/BossRoomExamples/RPCFlowExample_MageMagicBolt.png?text=LightMode"
 darkImageSrc="/img/sequence_diagrams/BossRoomExamples/RPCFlowExample_MageMagicBolt_Dark.png?text=DarkMode"/>
 <figcaption>Boss Room's mage's bolt doesn't use NetworkVariables and NetworkObjects to track the bolt's state.
-Since its movement is very fast, we only send an RPC to trigger VFX on clients.
+Since its movement is fast, we only send an RPC to trigger VFX on clients.
 No need to waste CPU and bandwidth on a NetworkObject over time for this.
 Even if the FX passes through a wall on some clients (due to network discrepancies in target positions), the FX is so quick it wouldn't be visible to players.</figcaption>
 </figure>

 <figure>